 HIPAA Compilent Telemedicine software has become the valuable medical software for health providers, especially in rural areas.
 A technical infrastructure requirement varies depending on the particular telehealth services of the organization, but some of required telehealth programs are common such as:

-- Access to Broadband Internet: Sufficient internet speed must need for the telehealth services.
+- Broadband internet access: Sufficient internet speed must need for the telehealth services.
 Sufficient bandwidth must be needed to transmit video and audio data.

-- Access to Technical Support Staff: To help with efficiency, technical support staff may be shared across collaborating organizations.
+- Access to support people: To take care of the overall efficiency, technical support people must be shared across different collaborating companies.
 Technical support staff members can help answer questions about telemedicine programs.

 Telemedicine Clinical Guidelines

-While the industry is still a long way from a standard set of established guidelines for telemedicine, the American Telemedicine Association has put together guidelines for a range of specialities based on survey hundreds of research study.
+Although the industry is still a long way from meeting and fulfilling the standard set of guidelines meant for telemedicine, the American Telemedicine Association has established several potential guidelines for different specialities based on thousands of surveys and research studies conducted.

 2. When to prescribe